TebogoLegoabe/kalafo/Front-end/README.md

 2. Follow existing code style and conventions
 3. Test thoroughly before submitting PR
 4. Update this README if adding new features

-## 📄 License

-MIT License - see LICENSE file for details

----

 **Built with ❤️ by the Kalafo Team**